xh116/OpenWrt-Actions/README.md

 Thanks @coolsnowwolf @P3TERX @KFERMercer @82kg

-This actions will build firmware with only ssrp.
+1,   build from lean source with only ssrp.
+2,   build from official source with only passwall2.